German VAT registration

 What are the German VAT registration thresholds?

-For EU VAT registered companies selling goods over the internet to consumers in Germany, the VAT registration threshold (distance selling) is €100,000 per annum.
+EU businesses selling goods or services over the internet to customers in Germany have a VAT registration threshold of €100,000 per annum.

-What information is required to get a German VAT number and registration
+What information is required to get a VAT registration number in Germany?

 Where are German VAT registrations submitted?